new construction

 2morrow Studio (based in VT) *

-weeHouses (Alchemy Architects, based in MN) *
+weeHouses (Alchemy Architects, based in MN, with factories around the country) *

 For a listing of MANY other types of modular/manufactured homes (some of which have green features), see this compendium.